 Bainbridge Island Rowing offers rowing programs year-round to youth aged 14 to 19 and in Grades 9 though 12.
 Introductory programs are offered to 8th Grade students in advance of their 9th Grade start.
 New rowers are currently accepted during any rowing season, and no prior rowing experience is needed.
-Rowing is an official Bainbridge High School (BHS) club sport in the Spring and open to any eligible BHS student.
-Out-of-district athletes are also welcome to participate.
+BIR welcomes high school athletes from throughout all of Kitsap County.

 - Fall Season: Early September through early November

 - Winter Season: Mid- November through January